stashed/stash/docs/user-guide/README.md

 as AppsCode Backup.
 In metadata the `name` and `namespace` indicates the resource identifying name and its Kubernetes namespace.

 **Line 6-20**: Backup spec has all the information needed to configure the backup process.

-In source field user needs to specify the volume name and the path of which he/she wants to take backup.
+* In `source` field user needs to specify the volume name and the path of which he/she wants to take backup.
-In destination field user needs to specify the path and the volume where he/she wants to store the backup snapshots.
+* In `destination` field user needs to specify the path and the volume where he/she wants to store the backup snapshots.
-In repositorySecretName user adds name of the secret that will be used as  password of the backup repository.
-In secret user will add a key `password`, which will be used as the password for the backup repository. secret must be in the same namespace of backup.
+* In `repositorySecretName` user adds name of the secret.
+In secret user will add a key `password`, which will be used as the password for the backup repository.
+Secret and Backup must be under the same namespace.
-User can add tag for the snapshots.
+* User can add tag for the snapshots by using `tags` field.
 Multiple tags are allowed for a single snapshot.
-User needs to add the `schedule`.
-Its a cron scedule.
+* User needs to add the `schedule`.
+Its the time interval of taking snapshots.
 It will be in cron format.
-You can learn about cron format [here](http://www.nncron.ru/help/EN/working/cron-format.htm).
+You can learn about cron format from [here](http://www.nncron.ru/help/EN/working/cron-format.htm).
-In retentionPolicy user adds the policy of keeping snapshots.
+* In `retentionPolicy` user adds the policy of keeping snapshots.
 Retention policy options are below.

 ```
 # keepLastSnapshots: n --> never delete the n last (most recent) snapshots